 The Campus Ministry department was established in 1971 by Rev. Joseph Schell, S.J., former president of John Carroll University.
-The Department of Campus Ministry is part of the Division of Student Affairs.
+The Department of Campus Ministry is part of the Office of Mission and Identity.

 Our Philosophy Statement:

-The office of Campus Ministry encourages students, faculty, staff, and administrators of JCU to integrate personal faith into the academic and social environment of the University.
-We value the University’s commitment to academic pursuits, and welcome the opportunities we have to bring a Catholic and Ignatian faith perspective to bear on issues and trends that may surface in various disciplines.
+The office of Campus Ministry encourages students, faculty, and staff of JCU to integrate personal faith into the academic and social environment of the University.
+We value the University’s commitment to academic pursuits, and welcome the opportunities we have to bring a Catholic and Ignatian faith perspective to bear on issues and trends that may surface in various disciplines and in a variety of social milieus.
 We have identified the following statements as our purpose:

 - We embrace the Jesuit Catholic intellectual tradition as an indispensable partner in the search for truth and wisdom.